 Here at Leeds Industrial Museum we are constantly working to improve and update our exhibitions.
 As part of this process we are interested in hearing and recording stories and recollections relating to Leeds’ industries.
 These stories may become a part of our museum’s collections or be made available to the public on our galleries.
 We are particularly interested in stories about Leeds’ tailoring industry, as we are hoping to create a new tailoring gallery soon.
 We aim to represent local people and allow them to articulate their own experiences.
 We also wish to document and promote stories and experiences that illustrate the rich diversity of our local communities.
 Did you work at Kirkstall Forge or Burtons?
 Do you remember when Leeds was a major manufacturing town?
 Do you know where Lantern Lane was?
 Everyone has a story.
 Please get in touch and tell us yours.

 MillSpace community gallery – my mill, my space, my millspace

 The MillSpace is a community gallery situated within Leeds Industrial Museum.
 The purpose of this gallery is to encourage people to take ownership of and participate in their museum, to encourage creativity and to provide a space for people to express themselves and tell their stories.
 The space is open to groups, organisations, clubs, families and anyone else who wishes to use it for community purposes that are engaging, inclusive and appropriate for a museum setting.
 This could be for a group meeting or event, an area for staging activities or displaying an exhibition.
 Whether you need a space for your book club gatherings, are a member of a local history group that wishes to display its work, or are a group of students wanting to curate your own exhibition.
 Our offer is open to all community groups regardless of age, background or ability.

-If you are interested in getting involved in any of these initiatives, please complete the contact form below and our community history curator will then get in touch.
+If you are interested in getting involved in any of these initiatives, please complete the Contact us section on this page and our community history curator will then get in touch.